pyReef-model/pyReefCore/README.md

 </div>

 Schematic representation of synthetic data construction.
 (Left) Ideal shallowing-up fossil reef sequence representing a ‘catch-up’ growth strategy with associated assemblage compositions and changes, adapted from Dechnik (2016); (Right) Model output of synthetic core representing ideal shallowing-upward, ‘catch-up’ sequence and detail of the assignment of a vector of numerical IDs to synthetic core.

+### <a name="coral-reef-records-reconstruction-since-the-last-interglacial"></a> Coral-reef records reconstruction since the last interglacial

+Deglacial sea-level reconstructions based on coral-reef records from Barbados (Peltier and Fairbanks, 2006), Huon Peninsula (Chappell and Polach, 1991; Edwards et al., 1993) and Tahiti (Bard et al., 2010; Deschamps et al., 2012).
+Generalised core stratigraphy is illustrated for selected cores (after Cabioch et al., 1999; Montaggioni and Braithwaite, 2009; Camoin et al., 2012); see original data sources for dating method, coral type, context and uplift correction information.
+The central left panel shows the vertical accretion rates derived from these published estimates (Blanchon and Shaw, 1995; Cabioch et al., 1999; Bard et al., 2010; Camoin et al., 2012).
+To highlight the main patterns these rates have been binned at 0.5 kyr intervals and the colours correspond to those on the age vs. depth plots.

 [Back to content](#content)